yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 > <hands-on-title>Install Python libraries for a Python introduction</hands-on-title>
 >
-> 1. Copy the following install commands and pasted them into a empty cell of your Notebook
+> 1. Copy the following install commands and paste them into a empty cell of your Notebook
 >    ```text
 >!conda install -y math
 >!conda install -y matplotlib